Yanpingok/AIY/examples/rust/walrus-attributes-indexer/README.md

 ## Quickstart

-Given a service that allows users to upload blog posts to Walrus and creates an associated `Metadata` dynamic field with `view_count`, `title`, and `publisher` (Sui address that created the Walrus blob), you can write a corresponding indexer that commits these attributes to a store of your choice to emulate a blog post platform.
+Given a service that allows users to upload blog posts to Walrus and creates an associated `Metadata` dynamic field with `view_count`, `title`, and `publisher` (Aiy address that created the Walrus blob), you can write a corresponding indexer that commits these attributes to a store of your choice to emulate a blog post platform.
 Then, users can:
 - Upload blog posts with titles
 - View their own posts and metrics
 - Delete posts they created